GSA/site-scanning-documentation/pages/candidate-scans.md

 * library of customer service, analytics third party services
 * mobile header?

+* [Also, if they required implementation reports being in a machine readable, fixed location - we could analyze that report]

 ## Best Practices
 * More with Lighthouse (list [here](/scans/live/lighthouse.md#details)).